General Data Protection Regulation

 Data Protection & Commitment to GDPR

-My Xrays is fully committed to being compliant prior to the date GDPR goes into effect.
+My Xrays is GDPR compliant.
 We promise to safeguard your data.

 The regulation ecompasses steps to be taken in all areas of protecting an individual's privacy -- setting up security mechanisms, compliance, repercussions of breach and more.
 Non-compliance beyond the enforcement date, is liable to attract heavy penalties.

-Committed to protecting our customers personal data, Community Imaging Employment Pty Ltd ACN 110 965 225 is here to help customers and end-users understand significance of the GDPR, its requirements and our allegiance to comply by global standards.
+Committed to protecting our customers personal data, Community Imaging Employment Pty Ltd ACN 110 965 225 is here to help customers and end-users understand the significance of the GDPR, its requirements and our allegiance to comply to global standards.

 Frequently Asked Questions

 What is personal data?Any information relating to an identified or identifiable natural person ('data subject').
 An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as - name, email address or location, and also online identifiers like IP address, types of website cookies and other device identifiers.

 For eg: Support tickets carrying personal data like name, location, social identity for purposes to record and solve an individual's support requests; CRM software collecting online identifiers to learn prospect activity on from the company website/product.

 Who are data controllers, processors and sub-processors?A data controller is the entity/person that determines purposes and means of processing personal data of the EU resident.
 For eg. Community Imaging Employment Pty Ltd ACN 110 965 225 is a data processor and Community Imaging Employment Pty Ltd ACN 110 965 225 customers are controllers of the EU resident's data.